The Truth About Chastity Belts

 Posted May 17, 2012

 According to popular mythology, chastity belts with locks in the front were used in the 1100s as a result of the Crusades.
 Crusaders were said to lock chastity belts on their female partners while the men were away fighting the Pope’s wars.
 Despite the myth, no such contraptions existed in the 1100s, nor would they for several hundred years.

-Mention of the first chastity belts seems to have been in 16th Century Renaissance poetry.
-Asking a woman to wear a chastity belt was a Renaissance poet's way of saying “let us be true to each other,” not that the poets offered to wear a male version of the chastity belt.
+The first mention of chastity belts seems to have been in 16th-century Renaissance poetry.
+Asking a woman to wear a chastity belt was a Renaissance poet's way of saying, “Let us be true to each other,” not that the poets offered to wear a male version of the chastity belt.

 The most popular use of chastity belts is probably today in the BDSM community.
 Some people enjoy this particular form of kink, although “chastity belt” is a bit of an oxymoron, given how chastity is not exactly the goal.